linuxmint/cinnamon-spices-themes/Cinnamox-Heather/README.md

 ### Cinnamon Theme Font-Size

+For Cinnamon version 4.6.x and later the Cinnamon theme's font characteristics van be set via changing the default font in Font Selection settings module available from the menu.

-The theme includes an interactive bash script that allows end users to adjust the base font-size of the Cinnamon Theme.
-This can be useful for users running Cinnamon on realtively high resolution displays with relatively small screen dimensions where the hard-coded theme default font-sizes are too small.
+For users of older Cinnamon versions the theme includes an interactive bash script that allows end users to adjust the base font-size in the Cinnamon theme.
+This can be useful for users running Cinnamon on relatively high resolution displays with relatively small screen dimensions where the hard-coded theme default font-sizes are too small.

 To access the tool open a terminal window (Ctrl-Alt-T) and use the following command to make the script executable and launch it.

+`chmod +x ~/.themes/Cinnamox-Heather/scripts/cinnamox_fontsize.sh && ~/.themes/Cinnamox-Heather/scripts/cinnamox_fontsize.sh`

+If you are not happy with the end result simply run `~/.themes/Cinnamox-Heather/scripts/cinnamox_fontsize.sh` again to chose another option including the default

+### Titlebar Button-Size

+The theme includes an interactive bash script that allows end users to adjust the size of the Titlebar buttons.
+Please note this only affects Windows with a traditional titlebar.
+It has no affect on on Widows using Client Side Decorations.

+To access the tool open a terminal window (Ctrl-Alt-T) and use the following command to make the script executable and launch it.

-`chmod +x ~/.themes/Cinnamox-Heather/cinnamon/cinnamox_fontsize.sh && ~/.themes/Cinnamox-Heather/cinnamon/cinnamox_fontsize.sh`
+`chmod +x ~/.themes/Cinnamox-Heather/scripts/cinnamox_titlebar_button_size.sh && ~/.themes/Cinnamox-Heather/scripts/cinnamox_titlebar_button_size.sh`

-If you are not happy with the end result simply run `~/.themes/Cinnamox-Heather/cinnamon/cinnamox_fontsize.sh` again to chose another option including the default
+If you are not happy with the end result simply run `~/.themes/Cinnamox-Heather/scripts/cinnamox_titlebar_button_size.sh` again to chose another option including the default

 ### Cinnamon Theme Transparency